 In preparation for your year three subject realisation you will be requested to author and deliver your own self-directed brief.
 This brief should have both the scope and breadth to reflect your on-going enquiry into your emerging graphic design practice.

 This unit will provide the opportunity to develop an understanding of the graphic designer in a commercial setting.
 The placement will give awareness to the business of and allow you to analyse the roles, responsibilities and the necessities of communication, teamwork and the development of your own personal skills within the graphic industry and should complete a minimum of 60 hours.
-The specific content of this unit is therefore defined primarily by you, but it will also provide a clear framework within which a research timetable supports a period of self-directed study, followed by a phase of conceptual, technical and aesthetic exploration that will lead towards development of an independent process.
+The specific content of this unit is therefore defined primarily by you.
 If unsuccessful in obtaining a work placement, this unit will be linked to a live project brief to attain the credits required.
-(The live project brief will require a similar time commitment to a placement and will run alongside other on-going projects.
+The live project brief will require a similar time commitment to a placement and will run alongside other on-going projects.

 This unit allows for the opportunity to develop a critical awareness, in-depth research, and to form a sustainable argument for an area of investigation.
 You will negotiate with a supervisor a line of enquiry that is relevant to your chosen field of study and undertake an avenue of research that could, but is not limited to, Graphic Design.